baw-de/ENGINEER/README.md

 ### Case 2: You know how large your construction site is, how high the weir should be and the design discharge.
 Let ENGINEER design the labyrinth itself.
 <img src="codeblocks/codeblock_optim_geometry.png" width="50%" height="50%">
-In this case, ENGINEER will design the labyrinth weir to fit your construction field and to ensure that the lowest possible upstream water level occurs at the specified design discharge.<br><br>
+In this case, ENGINEER will design the labyrinth weir to fit your construction site and to ensure the lowest possible upstream water level at the specified design discharge.<br/><br/>
 First, define your bounday conditions:

 ```python
 bottom_level = 0.1      #bottom height [m o SL]
 available_width = 10    #available width for the labyrinth weir [m]